hgedia/blog.nil.foundation-hg/_posts/2022-06-01-mina-integration.md

 Placeholder proof system and wrapped with Kimchi, which will be okay for Mina's native verifier, so one can safely use other protocols data in Mina.

-## When?
+## Sold.
+When?

-To our best knowledge right now we plan to introduce a first working prototype of Ethereum's state/query proof generator compatible with Mina's proof system in Q4 2022.
+According to our best estimates, we plan to introduce the first working prototype of Ethereum’s state/query proof generator compatible with Mina’s proof system in Q4 2022.

 ## Stay tuned!